trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 which is comprised of a standard development compiler (e.g. GCC 4.6.1), TPL versions (e.g. OpenMPI 1.4.2, Boost 4.9, etc.), and other tools (e.g. cmake 2.8.5, git 1.8.2, etc.).
 This standard development environment is expected to be used to test changes to the project's code before any push.
-By usign a standard development environment, if the code builds and all the tests pass for the "default" pre-push builds for one developer, then that maximizes the probability that the code will also build and all tests will pass for every other developer.
-This is crticial to keep the development team maximally productive.
+By using a standard development environment, if the code builds and all the tests pass for the "default" pre-push builds for one developer, then that maximizes the probability that the code will also build and all tests will pass for every other developer.
+This is critical to keep the development team maximally productive.
 Portability is also important for most projects but portability testing is best done in a secondary feedback look using `Nightly Testing`_ builds.
 TriBITS has some support for helping to set up a standard software development environment as described in section `TriBITS Development Toolset`_.

-The basic assumption of all CI processes (includign the one described here) is that if anyone pulls the project's development soruces at any time, then all of the code will build and all of the tests will pass for the "defaut" pre-push build cases.
+The basic assumption of all CI processes (including the one described here) is that if anyone pulls the project's development sources at any time, then all of the code will build and all of the tests will pass for the "default" pre-push build cases.
 For a TriBITS project, that means that the project's --default-builds (see above) will all pass for every package.
 All of these software development processes make that basic assumption and agile software